 Relatively stable trend in rate at which coronavirus infection is increasing: Health ministry

 There has been no solid evidence of community transmission of COVID-19 in India as yet and the infection appears to be relatively stabilising considering the rate at which it is increasing, the health ministry said on Thursday.
-At the same, it said the latest figure does not establish a clear trend and in no way the government is relaxed about anything at this point.
+At the same, it said the latest figures do not establish a clear trend and in no way the government is relaxed about anything at this point.

 A home ministry official said a discussion on travel restrictions has been conducted during a meeting of the Group of Ministers and it will be conveyed to the public soon.
 Prime Minister Modi announced a nationwide lockdown for 21 days from Tuesday midnight.